PicsArt/cppbind/docs/05_detailed_info/02_proj_config.rst

 **Join** and **include** are yaml helpers which allow user to define configuration in different files and then combine them in a single place.

 Actually you don't need to care about *rules*, *var_def* sections unless you are writing your own custom type converters.
-If you are going to use the default behaviour of IEGEN with the default converters you can just use a command line utility provided by IEGEN to initialize your project config file.
+If you are going to use the default behavior of IEGEN with the default converters you can just use a command line utility provided by IEGEN to initialize your project config file.
 To generate initial configuration user should run `iegen init` under project directory.
 The command will create `iegen.yaml` file containing the default initial config example.
 You may deal with **vars** section to define/override root level configuration variables.